manibatra/Traffic-Sign-Classifier/README.md

 ### Conclusion

 I was able to achieve a validation accuracy of **98.7** and a test accuracy	of **96.7** with the current model.
 This was higher than the initial goal for the project.
-Since this was my first attempt at designing a neural network it took me around two weeks to finish the project.
 A number of lessons were learned which will lead to better implementations in the future.